SU-SWS/stanford_faq/README.md

 Displays FAQs related to the taxonomy terms on the page.

 **[Stanford FAQ Show Hide Hierarchy] (modules/stanford_faq_show_hide_hierarchy)** FAQs view with bootstrap collapse (show/hide) classes.
-Displays FAQs within the hierarchy related to the page.
+Displays FAQs within the hierarchy related to the page, using headings for nested categories.

 Installation
 ---